USEPA/emf/EMF/deploy/doc/guides/ch2_client.md

 ### Updating Java ###

-If Java is installed on your computer but is not version 7 or greater, you will need to update your Java installation.
+If Java is installed on your computer but is not version 8 or greater, you will need to update your Java installation.
 Start by opening the Java Control Panel from the Windows Control Panel. [@Fig:java_control_panel] shows the Java Control Panel.

 ![Java Control Panel](images/java_control_panel.png){#fig:java_control_panel}

 Clicking the **About** button will display the Java version dialog seen in [@Fig:java_version].
 In [@Fig:java_version], the installed version of Java is Version 7 Update 45.
-This version of Java does not need to be updated to run the EMF client.
+This version of Java needs to be updated to run the EMF client.

 ![Java Version Dialog](images/java_version.png){#fig:java_version}